-Edwina Clark, M.S., R.D., recommends stocking up on non-perishable snacks (that are also TSA-approved, in case you’re flying) like dried nuts, protein bars, and jerky.
-She explains that staying ahead of hunger with these quick bites helps her make healthier food choices throughout the rest of the trip (7).
+Edwina Clark, M.S., R.D., recommends non-perishable snacks like nuts, jerky, and protein bars.
+She explains that when you suppress hunger with these quick bites it can help you make healthier food choices throughout the rest of the trip (7).

 Also, if you have those little snacks every three hours and then go to a restaurant you will devour less food and still feel energized.